gaurav337/adaptive-ttc/road.md

         )
         result = safe_execute(repair)
         if result["status"] == "pass":
-            return "pass", _ + 1  # passed on attempt number _+1
+            return "pass", attempt + 1
     return "fail", n

 # Report: for the same total token budget (1500), does Best-of-3 at 500 tokens each
 # beat your adaptive router's Level 2 assignment?
 ```

 The comparison you are making: for problems your router sends to Level 2 (1500 tokens), does spending those 1500 tokens as one single repair vs. three 500-token parallel attempts change the pass rate?
 If Best-of-N wins, your core claim needs reframing.
-If your router wins, you have proved that execution-guided routing is better than brute-force sampling.
+If your router wins, you have evidence that execution-guided routing beats brute-force sampling.

 ### Sandbox latency measurement — report this honestly